PeterTechDev/java-exceptions/README.md

 ﻿# java-exceptions
-Java project to pratice how to handle exceptions in java
+Java project to pratice how to handle exceptions in java.